jmvanel/semantic_forms/scala/forms_play/README.md

     export SBT_OPTS="-Xmx2G"

 To load some common vocabularies (FOAF, ...) and form specifications, see below "Preloading RDF content".
-To understand the user interface, see the [User manual wiki](https://github.com/jmvanel/semantic_forms/wiki).
+To understand usage of the user interface, see the [User manual wiki](https://github.com/jmvanel/semantic_forms/wiki).

+To build the ScalaDoc, run `sbt doc` , and the ScalaDoc will be in

+	target/scala-2.11/api/

+A convenience link to [local semantic\_forms ScalaDoc](../forms/target/scala-2.11/api/index.html)

+Some references on ScalaDoc: http://docs.scala-lang.org/style/scaladoc.html , http://docs.scala-lang.org/overviews/scaladoc/for-library-authors.html , http://stackoverflow.com/questions/15394322/how-to-disambiguate-links-to-methods-in-scaladoc

 ## Run on a server without development environment